mbatoul/coviz19/README.md

-# Data visualization of COVID-19 spread
+# Visualisation dashboard for COVID-19